 Here is how VAT works in practice: When your customers buy from you, you charge an additional percentage of tax as a surcharge.
-The VAT amount will depend on your FBA sales price, the Amazon customer’s location, your threshold limits and the relevant VAT percentage.
-This VAT is not part of your FBA revenue nor of your FBA costs.
+The VAT amount will depend on your FBA sales price, the Amazon customer’s location, your threshold limits, and the relevant VAT percentage.
+This VAT is not part of your FBA revenue or your FBA costs.
 The tax charged is paid to you by consumers as a surcharge.
 All you, the Amazon FBA Seller, must do is forward it to the respective local government on behalf of whom you are collecting.
-Again, you the FBA Seller are only playing the role of a government agent.
+Again, you, the FBA seller are only playing the role of a government agent.
 The VAT you collect passes through you to the tax authorities you remit to.
 VAT does not impact your FBA profit.